 We are pleased that you are accompanying your student on this journey.
-Your involvement in the admission process is essential as your daughter or son prepares for this next step in their education experience.
+Your involvement in the admission process is essential as your child prepares for this next step in their education experience.

 What can you do to help your child during the college search process?